api-platform/docs/core/graphql.md

 ## Enabling GraphQL

-To enable GraphQL in your API, simply require the graphql-php package using Composer:
+To enable GraphQL and GraphiQL interface in your API, simply require the graphql-php package using Composer:

     $ composer require webonyx/graphql-php